 - Security is sometimes iffy.
 Not all websites were created equal.
 Sometimes, security can be an issue, especially when you’re shopping at a smaller site.
 If their encryption has more holes than swiss cheese, you’re in it for trouble.
 Therefore, you should only buy from retail sites you trust.

 - It often lacks a personal touch.
 Going into a physical store, you can talk to consultants and get a sense of personal touch.
 This is not the case on most e-commerce websites.
 A sense of personal touch is possible to achieve online through good branding, photography, and copywriting.
 But not everyone bothers to go that far.

 - Software hiccups can be expensive.
 If you’re running a successful store, your site going down even for an hour can cost you piles of cash.
 Hence why it’s a good idea to invest in quality web development.

 - The competition can be fierce.
 If you’re selling a popular product (watches, jewelry, shoes), the competition can be very fierce.
 You need to immediately find a way to position yourself well within a niche, or you’re done for.

-As you can see, e-commerce is a beautiful rose and it smells lovely.
+As you can see, e-commerce is a beautiful rose and it smells ever so lovely.
 But it’s not without its thorns.
 While you shouldn’t underestimate the benefits of having an e-commerce website, there’s always a caveat and you should understand the advantages and disadvantages of e-commerce.
-You should weigh in the pros and cons before you jump in.
+You should weigh the pros and cons before you go all in.